 Before saving, adjust all available memory feature positions.
 Turn the ignition on and then press and release SET; a beep will sound.
 Then immediately press and hold 1, 2, or (Exit) until two beeps sound.
-To manually recall these positions, press and hold 1, 2, or in until the saved position is reached.
+To manually recall these positions, press and hold 1, 2, or (I) until the saved position is reached.
 Follow the instructions under "Saving Memory Positions."

-The vehicle identifies the current driver's RKE transmitter number (1- 8).
-See Remote Keyless Entry (RKE) System Operation \Rightarrow 27.
-Only RKE transmitters 1 and 2 can be used for automatic memory recalls.
+The vehicle identifies the current driver's RKE transmitter number (1-8).
+See Remote Keyless Entry (RKE) transmitters 1 and 2 can be used for automatic memory recalls.
 A Driver Information Center (DIC) welcome message indicating the transmitter number may display for the first few ignition cycles following a transmitter change.
-For Auto Memory Recall to work properly, save the positions to the memory button (1 or 2) matching the RKE transmitter number displayed in the DIC welcome message.
+For Seat Entry Memory to work properly, save the positions to the memory button (1 or 2) matching the RKE transmitter number displayed in the DIC welcome message.
 Carry the linked RKE transmitter when entering the vehicle.